danparn/brumba/doc/form.md

 ![](images/form 9.png)

 2.7 Add a title label: left click the upper left container and **Add field**.
 Change the label text to Patient and the size to large.
 Delete the input.
-It is better to add a field , not a label, because it will keep fields alignment.
+It is better to add a field , not a simple label, because it will keep fields alignment.

 ![](images/form 11.png)